datastaxdevs/workshop-realtime-data-pipelines/README.md

 ![Current architecture](images/current_arch.png)

-A stream of messages, some of which are reviews, is poured into a Pulsar topic for "raw reviews".
+A stream of "events" (messages), some of which are reviews, is poured into a Pulsar topic for "raw reviews".
-A Pulsar function filters out malformed messages and messages containing reviews not specifying their target type (restaurant/hotel).
-This function takes care of normalizing the incoming messages, since - as is often the case in real life - certain field names in the incoming messages can have multiple forms.
-All messages are encoded as JSON strings.
+A Pulsar function filters out malformed items and those that do not specify their target type (restaurant/hotel).
+This function takes care of normalizing the incoming reviews, since - as is often the case in real life - certain field names in the incoming reviews can have multiple forms.
+All reviews are encoded as JSON strings.

 The Pulsar function singles out hotel and restaurant reviews and routes them, after normalizing their structure, to two specific topics.
 We happen to be interested in restaurants, so we have a process performing the actual analysis.
 Heavy artillery, such as ML-trained classifiers and the like, would be placed here.

-The analyser keeps listening to the restaurant topic and ingests all incoming messages: it keeps and update a state with key information, such as a rolling average score per each restaurant.
+The analyser keeps listening to the restaurant topic and ingests all incoming reviews: it keeps and update a state with key information, such as a rolling average score per each restaurant.

-As new messages arrive, they are checked if they are "troll reviews" (review text in heavy disagreement with the numeric score) and, if so, discarded.
+As new items arrive, they are checked if they are "troll reviews" (review text in heavy disagreement with the numeric score) and, if so, discarded.
 Otherwise they enter the rolling average for the target restaurant.